Program

 • Exploring rural youth aspirations and life-courses in Colombia

-Margarit Fontecha*; Silvia Sarapura-Escobar
+Margarit Fontecha*; Silvia Sarapura-Escobar [ONLINE]

 • Unravelling Farmer Preferences for Contract Design Attributes in Ghana’s Agricultural